Dwell time (information retrieval)

+Importantly, notation norms in expressing dwell time concepts mathematically vary, particularly when comparing private sector "white paper" output from sources like Microsoft Research or Google/YouTube with peer-reviewed academic work.

+Basics of Dwell Time and Early Modeling Approaches

-Dwell time is the duration between when a user clicks on a search engine result, and when the user returns from that result, or is otherwise seen to have left the result.
-It is a relevance indicator of the search result correctly satisfying the intent of the user.
+Dwell time is the duration between when a user clicks on a search engine result or is served a piece of content and when the user returns from or abandons that piece of content.
+It is a relevance indicator of the search result or content presented correctly satisfying the intent of the user.
 Short dwell times indicate the user's query intent was not satisfied by viewing the result.
 Long dwell times indicate the user's query intent was satisfied.
-Google has used dwell time in page ranking.
+Google has used dwell time in page ranking and YouTube adopted dwell time as its dominant ranking coefficient in 2012.

+Implementations of the dwell time concept vary and are often proprietary (or guarded as trade secrets), but in academia researchers have shared various implementations.
+Among the earliest well-documented elucidations of dwell time is this one from Karl T. Muth's February 2010 seminar at the University of Chicago: